 Clinically-driven Assessments.
 Additionally, Psychology interns are expected to complete at least eight "clinically-driven" assessments with ongoing therapy clients.
 Clinically-driven assessments can include measures of mood, personality, symptom inventories, career measures, therapeutic instruments (such as the Values Card Sort Test), and projective measures.
 They are intended to assist individual clinicians in clinical decision-making, treatment planning, or insight development for the client.
 They may also be utilized to track therapeutic progress (pre- and post-test measures).
 Interns will work with assessment supervisors and the assessment committee to determine which clients may benefit from the use of brief, clinically-driven assessment administration.
-While most interns administer therapeutic assessments to clients from their own caseloads, you may also find some opportunity to administer clinically-driven assessments for other Senior Staff members in a consultative role. \At least one of the clinically-driven assessments one will need to be an objective personality measure (see inventory for comprehensive list, but inclusive of MMPI-2RF/3, PAI, MCMI, 16PF, etc.).
-You may also elect to administer a career assessment should be selected using clinical-judgment and consultation with your assessment supervisor.
+While most interns administer therapeutic assessments to clients from their own caseloads, you may also find some opportunity to administer clinically-driven assessments for other Senior Staff members in a consultative role. \At least one of the clinically-driven assessments completed by interns should be a projective measure.
+Additionally, at least one will need to be an objective personality measure (see inventory for comprehensive list, but inclusive of MMPI-2RF/3, PAI, MCMI, 16PF, etc.).
+You may also elect to administer a career assessment measure in lieu of the personality measure requirement.
+The other 6 clinically-driven assessments should be selected using clinical-judgment and consultation with your assessment supervisor.